 Supports the work of the development and external affairs office.
-Projects include, but are not limited to, prospect research related to individuals and foundations, donor correspondence, assignments associated with our annual Benefit Gala, and database entry.
-Opportunities are available at our offices in Washington, DC and New York, NY.
-Please indicate the location to which you are applying.
+Projects may include prospect research related to individuals and foundations, donor correspondence, assignments associated with our Annual Benefit, or other activities.

 - Digital Projects

 Supports digitization initiatives to increase access to collections via the web and new media.
-Possible assignments include scanning and digital curation; preparing descriptive, technical and other metadata; researching standards and best practices; preparing documentation; testing digitization workflows; assisting with design and user experience research, web development; and new media special projects such as a collaborating with Wikipedia.
+Possible assignments include scanning and digital curation; preparing descriptive, technical, and other metadata; researching standards and best practices; preparing documentation; testing digitization workflows; assisting with design and user experience research; web development; and new media special projects.

 - Oral History

-The Archives has ongoing grant–funded projects to interview America’s leading artists and art dealers.
-Intern tasks may include editing interviews; assisting with the preliminary description of interviews; fact checking; and assisting with the production of progress reports and related exhibitions or accessions.
+The Archives has ongoing projects to interview America’s leading artists, scholars, critics, collectors, dealers, supporters and others involved in American art.
+Intern tasks may include editing interviews; assisting with the preliminary description of interviews; fact checking; proofreading; creating audio excerpts; and assisting with related exhibitions.

 Assists reference staff in responding to public inquiries, including conducting research and composing replies; preparing box lists for collections; and assisting with special projects.

-Applicants for the unpaid, Horowitz–Fraad, or Windgate internships must submit the following materials through the Smithsonian’s online internship application system, and choose the name of the specific internship program to which they are applying.
+Applicants must submit the following materials through the Smithsonian’s online internship application system (SOLAA), and choose the name of the specific internship program to which they are applying.